5 months ago

 To adjust to life here, don’t be afraid to socialize with people.
 Build a small community of people you can turn to by exploring and becoming a regular at one of the coffee shops, restaurants, and/or bars.

 Use every opportunity that comes your way to create friendships.
 For instance, don’t be afraid to ask the barista at the coffee shop you’ve been going to what they do for fun in Fenton.
 Such a conversation may end with them asking you to tag along.

-For instance, your neighbors will invite you for a cup of tea, others will offer to help you with your DIY home projects, and others will invite you to the local bar for a beer.
+For instance, your neighbors will invite you for a cup of tea, others will offer to help you with your DIY home projects, and some will even invite you to the local bar for a beer.
 For the first few months, don’t be uptight.

-Be a yes man and accept the invitations that come your way, if your schedule allows.
-Accepting these invitations will not only help you create friends, but also will expose you to experiences that you may like and could shape your life in Fenton.
-In a nutshell, be open, flexible, and patient.
+Be a YES man or woman and accept the invitations that come your way, if your schedule allows.
+Accepting these invitations will not only help you create friends, but also will expose you to experiences that you may like, which could help shape your life in Fenton.

-It’s natural to want to blend in with the local community in a new place as soon as possible.
+It’s natural to want to blend in with the local Fenton community, as it would be in any new place, as soon as possible.
 That being said, instead of trying to fit in, be the Fenton tourist for the first few weeks of your stay.

 Comments Off on Rent To Own Homes in Fenton Michigan

 Are you looking for a nice yet affordable Fenton MI homes for rent?
 Are you also considering the idea of getting a rent to own home in Fenton Michigan as well?
 If your answers to these questions is a sounding YES then this article might help you get what you want.